guy-watson/ecm2434/README.md

 - Python

 ## Prerequisites <a name="preq"></a>
 This section includes the software you will need to run the app and how to install it.
+You will need to install these in the virtual enviroment you are working in.

 [Python](https://www.python.org/) you can download this from the website.